-Budapest, Hungary – Wondering where to go to enjoy the fastest internet?
+Budapest, Hungary – Wondering where to go to enjoy the fastest internet in Central and Eastern Europe?
 Hungary might be the answer, according to a new study.

 Hungary boasts fastest internet in Central Europe

 According to the annual Worldwide Broadband Speed League 2019 compiled by Cable.co.uk and open source project M-Lab, Hungary has the fastest internet in Central Europe, and third fastest in the overall Central and Eastern European region.

 With an average download speed of 31.1 Megabytes per second (Mbps), Hungary is ranked 20th in the world, shortly ahead of its Visegrad neighbours.

 Slovakia (23rd worldwide with an average speed of 29.45 Mbps) comes second in the region, followed by Poland (28th, 24.38 Mbps) and the Czech Republic (31st worldwide, 21.8 Mbps).